As the world becomes more connected through technology, so does business.

 In very basic terms, both SWIFT and CHIPS accomplish roughly the same goal – identifying the receiver and sender of a cross-border transaction.

-Associated with the bank account number of that person or business, they ensure those cross border payments are routed correctly (click here to know about what is SWIFT Payment and how it works).
+Associated with the bank account number of that person or business, they ensure those cross-border payments are routed correctly.

 A CHIPS code is essentially the same thing, only it’s used to identify the sender of the money.